springfall2008/predbat_addon/README.md

 - Modifications are limited to the run and startup scripts, which serve as a transport mechanism for running the Predbat application.
 - The core application files remain unaltered.
-- Any Predbat-related issues should be reported in the [Predbat GitHub repository](#).
+- Any Predbat-related issues should be reported in the [[Predbat GitHub repository](https://github.com/springfall2008/batpred)].

 ---